-The SG Home Learning Programme was first put into action during lockdown in the Summer term 2020, and is now being used again for lockdown no.3.
-All children from Reception upwards have been provided with school Chromebooks, preloaded with safe access to Google Classroom.
+The SG Home Learning Programme was first put into action during lockdown in the Summer term 2020, and was used again for lockdown no.3 in 2021.
+All children from Reception upwards are provided with school Chromebooks, preloaded with safe access to Google Classroom.
 A bespoke website allows the children to navigate easily through a full programme of daily learning, with teachers online and available throughout the day.

 We hold regular live-streamed assemblies, run by the Head, Mrs Jaggard, with the assistance of our wonderful pupils, who love to shine on live SG TV!